How To Get A Home Equity Loan With Bad Credit: A Guide

 When applying for any loan, keeping organized financial records can make life easier – especially if you have poor credit but a solid income.
 Lenders may be more willing to work with you if you can demonstrate a stable financial situation.

-In order to verify your income and assets to qualify for the loan, your lender may ask to see a variety of documents, including but not limited to the following:
+Your lender may ask to verify your income and assets to qualify for the loan.
+Your lender may ask to see a variety of documents like:

 • Pay stubs